apostrophecms/docs/docs/tutorials/using-jsx-in-apostrophe.md

 At the top of this file we are importing both `react` and the `createRoot` function from `react-dom/client`.
 This will allow us to use the React framework in our project.
 We are also importing the main entry point `App`.
 In this case I'm electing to add that file and the other component files inside the `ui/src` folder, but you can elect to place them anywhere inside your project, as long as you import them through the `ui/src/index.js` file.
 To use these two packages we need to add them to our project dependencies.
 Since they are being used on the front-end, not during the Webpack build, we need to add them as regular dependencies.
 Navigate to the root of your project in your terminal and issue the following command: `npm install react react-dom/client`.

-The remainder of this file is a standard widget player.
+The remainder of this file is a [standard widget player](https://docs.apostrophecms.org/guide/custom-widgets.html#client-side-javascript-for-widgets).
 This player is attached to the `[data-react-weather-widget]` attribute that we will need to add to the widget Nunjucks template.
 Within that element, it selects an element with an id of `react-weather-root` to create the root for our React component.
 We are also passing a prop we are getting from the `data-default-city` attribute on our `rootElement`.
-We will need to add this root element and the data into the data attribute that we will be getting from a schema field.
+We will need to set the value of this attribute using the data passed to the template from the widget schema.

 ### Adding the widget Nunjucks template